The 10 Easiest Plants to Grow for Beginners

-Little pots and big pots of “lucky bamboo” have been cropping up all over the place, and they’re a good addition to the black-thumbed gardener's palette.
-Some of these plants don't even have soil, they only require water to grow.
+Little pots and big pots of lucky bamboo grow all over the place, especially in businesses.
+The plants grow well for the black-thumbed gardener's palette.
+Some of these plants don't even have soil.
+They only require water to keep growing.
 I have both.

 For the one with just water, I refresh it whenever I think of it.
 The plant is flourishing.
-For the other plant in soil, I either set the pot in a tray of water or water the plant from the top regularly.
+For the other plant in soil, I either set the pot in a tray of water or water the plant regularly from the top.

-I have found that these plants like indirect sunlight, but they really aren't too picky.
+I have found that these plants like indirect sunlight, but they aren't too picky.
 I haven't lost one yet.
 If my plant's leaves start browning on the tips, I know the city water is not all that great.
-I revert back to watering with bottled or filtered water because fluoride can cause that unattractive problem.
+I go back to watering with bottled or filtered water because fluoride causes that unattractive problem.

 If all else fails, try cacti.
-There are a lot of really pretty cactus plants available these days, with different plants grafted to each other so they appear to bloom.
+There are a lot of pretty cactus plants available these days, with different plants grafted to each other, so they appear to bloom.

 Cacti come in lots of colors and sizes and will be happy with a lot of sunshine, a warm room, and very little water.
 You can even go on vacation for two weeks and come home with the cacti still happy as can be.

-Historically, topiary popularity stems from the 16th and 17th century Manors of England and Chateaux of France.
+Historically, topiary popularity stems from the 16th and 17th-century Manors of England and Chateaux of France.
 Many estates grew thousands of topiaries.
-Using an enormous staff of gardeners whom painstakingly controlled and bent nature to the will of man, creating beautiful, living art of nature.
+A large number of gardeners worked together.
+As the plants grew, the staff painstakingly molded and bent the plants into the art of nature.

-Today, topiaries are grown on wire frames, different from the historical methods, vastly reducing the time needed for maintenance and enabling anyone to own and care for topiary.
-You can grow lollipops (standard), cones, wreathes, baskets and balls with many more shapes.
+Today, topiaries are grown on wireframes, different from the historical methods, vastly reducing the time needed for maintenance and enabling anyone to own and care for topiary.
+You can grow lollipops (standard), cones, wreaths, baskets, and balls with many more shapes.